 Barry is well known for his set design for film, television, and theater, including the 2009 and 2010 Academy Awards; the film Team America: World Police; and many critically acclaimed Broadway shows including Hairspray and Catch Me If You Can.
 His designs for high-profile special event spaces include those for the annual Design Industries Foundation Fighting AIDS event, of which Rockwell Group is a perennial contributor.

-Barry currently serves as the International Interior Design Association New York Chapter's Hospitality Forum Director.
+Barry currently serves as the International Interior Design Association New York Chapter's President.
 He is a graduate of the University of Washington in Fine Arts and Architecture and Princeton University, Master of Architecture.